Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series: Time-IMM : A Dataset for Irregular Multimodal Multivariate Time Series

 Artifact-based irregularities arise when technical imperfections, failures, or system noise disrupt the intended regularity of data collection, creating unintended gaps or distortions in the observation sequence.
 We further categorize this group into three representative types that reflect different sources of system-induced irregularity.

-\textbf{Missing Data / Gaps} occur when expected data points are not recorded, leaving empty time steps in the sequence.
-These gaps often result from incomplete submissions, system errors, or data quality issues.
-In public health settings, missing values can arise when clinics do not submit reports or when technical problems affect data collection.
-We use the ILINet dataset \cite{time_mmd} from the CDC to demonstrate this type of irregularity.
-While ILINet provides weekly records of influenza-like illness across the U.S., some weeks contain missing or partial data due to non-reporting providers or processing issues.
+\textbf{Unplanned Missing Data / Gaps} occur when expected data points are unintentionally lost due to accidents, system failures, or transmission errors, leaving empty time steps in the sequence.
+Unlike missingness in other categories such as adaptive sampling, human-initiated logging, or multi-source asynchrony, which is intentional or structural, these gaps arise without design or decision.
+They are typically treated as random missingness (MCAR or MAR) and handled with imputation, whereas intentional gaps are often informative (MNAR) and can carry modeling value.
+We illustrate this form of irregularity using the ILINet dataset~\cite{time_mmd} from the CDC, which provides weekly influenza-like illness reports across the United States.
+Some weeks contain missing or partial data caused by non-reporting providers or technical failures during data transmission.

 \textbf{Scheduling Jitter / Delay} happens when data points are recorded at uneven time intervals due to system delays or timing issues.
 Instead of arriving on a regular schedule, the data shows random gaps and timing shifts.
 This can be caused by logging processes competing for resources, background maintenance tasks, or data throttling during peak hours.
-We use the CESNET dataset \cite{cesnet} to show this kind of irregularity since its network flow records often appear at inconsistent times due to internal scheduling and system constraints.
+We use the CESNET dataset~\cite{cesnet} to show this kind of irregularity since its network flow records often appear at inconsistent times due to internal scheduling and system constraints.

 \textbf{Multi-Source Asynchrony} arises when observations from multiple data streams are integrated despite differing internal clocks, sampling rates, or synchronization policies.
 Examples include environmental sensor networks where temperature, humidity, and air quality sensors report measurements at unsynchronized intervals, and health monitoring systems where wearable devices and clinical records log data at different temporal granularities.
-To represent this form of irregularity, we compile datasets from EPA Outdoor Air Sensors \cite{epa_air_quality}, where heterogeneous sensors report at varying frequencies, creating inherent asynchrony across measurement streams.
+To represent this form of irregularity, we compile datasets from EPA Outdoor Air Sensors~\cite{epa_air_quality}, where heterogeneous sensors report at varying frequencies, creating inherent asynchrony across measurement streams.